dvltl/bash-studies/README.md

 If you intend to use launch_tests.sh please note, that it expects entry functions of the files to be:
 - 'main' for '.c' files
 - 'ldv_main0_sequence_infinite_withcheck_stateful' for '.o.i' files

+UPD: No longer relevant.
+You can now specify your entrypoints with options '-entry_c' and '-entry_o_i'